IATEFL aims to ensure all conference delegates have a positive, enjoyable, valuable and safe experience. Please read the following useful information:

 Stewards and staff

-IATEFL stewards, as well as Harrogate Convention Centre staff, will be in attendance throughout the conference venue.
+IATEFL stewards, as well as venue staff, will be in attendance throughout the conference venue.
 They are there to assist you and guide you, as well as to ensure only registered delegates attend sessions (so don't forget your conference badge!), and that all delegates abide by our Code of Conduct.
 If you have any concerns during the conference please speak to a steward, a member of venue staff, or a member of IATEFL's Head Office team at the Registration Desk.

 If you have a problem...